anhcraft/ytb-downloader/README.md

 ## Notes
 - If you use the Windows installer, the default installation path is `C:\Program Files (x86)\YTB Downloader`
+- `"ERROR: [WinError 32] The process cannot access the file because it is being used by another process:"`: might happen when you download the video into the folder currently opening in the IDE.
+To fix, pick a different download location.

 ## Building
 - To build the program, first install Fyne: `go install fyne.io/fyne/v2/cmd/fyne@latest`